stpeterinchains/stpeterinchains.github.io/README.md

 These collections correspond to sections on the [home page](https://stpeterspeterborough.ca).
 By writing tweets in a specific way (covered below) and adding those tweets to the appropriate collection, we can update content in those sections without touching the website's source code.

 The tweets described above do not, by themselves, change the website.
-A *cloud function* running on Google Cloud Platform periodically checks the collections for changes.
-When changes are detected, the function processes the tweets and makes a commit (a change) to the repository holding the site's source code.
-This triggers the site re-generation process, after which the changes go live for visitors.
+A cloud function running on Google Cloud Platform periodically checks the collections for changes.
+When changes are detected (by computing a hash on each collection), the function processes the tweets and makes a commit (a change) to the repository holding the site's source code.
+This triggers the site re-generation process, after which the changes go live for visitors to see.

 ## Structured text: YAML and Markdown